 3d Character Creation Process Team Clockwork is sometimes accused of making things look easy this is no exception.
 We go from 2D concept to 3D model, add textures, build a rig, and animate a simple walk cycle.

-Creation Process design is The 1st step Examples of characters which have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces and within recent years, as animations on the Internet.
-A character appear in two dimension (2D) or as a three-dimensional design (3D) as modeled using a computer or traditionally sculpted.
+Creation Process design is The 1st step Examples of characters that have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces, and within recent years, as animations on the Internet.
+A character appears in two dimensions (2D) or as a three-dimensional design (3D) as modeled using a computer or traditionally sculpted.

-modeling software is used to produce 3D models.
-Individual programs of this class are called modeling applications or modelers.
+Modeling software is used to create 3D models.
+All these programs of this class are called modeling applications or modelers.

 3. Modeling process

-Polygonal modeling Points in 3D space called vertices, are connected by line segments to form a polygonal mesh.
-3D models today are built as textured polygonal models, because they are flexible.
+Polygonal modeling Points in 3D space know as vertices are connected through line segments to form a polygonal mesh.
+3D models today are built as textured polygonal models because they are flexible.